Tracy DiSabato-Aust’s The Well-Tended Perennial Garden and The Homeowner’s Complete Tree & Shrub Handbook by Penelope O’Sullivan

 By Judy Funderburk, Extension Master Gardener

 Without a doubt, Tracy DiSabato-Aust’s The Well-Tended Perennial Garden is the most useful book I own and, to my mind, one of the most helpful “tools” a gardener can have at hand.
-Originally published in 1998, an expanded version followed in 2007.
+Originally published in 1998, an expanded version followed in 2007 (both are available at the Alexandria Library).
 The newest version published in 2017 (with a gorgeous color cover) is just now available through the Arlington County Library system.
 This is a book that gardeners throughout the country want to own and use to renew self-knowledge and highly recommend to friends, neighbors and fellow Master Gardeners.